1952 Alabama Crimson Tide football team: Tennessee

 Against their long-time rival, the Tennessee Volunteers, Alabama was shut out 20–0 at Shields-Watkins Field for their first loss of the season.
 The first Tennessee points were set up early in the first after Mack Franklin blocked a Bobby Wilson punt.
 Andy Kozar then gave the Vols a 6–0 lead with his two-yard run on the drive that ensued.
 Tennessee did not score again until the fourth quarter when Pat Shires threw a 10-yard touchdown pass to Frank Alexander and Jimmy Wade scored on a four-yard run for the 20–0 victory.
-The loss brought Alabama's all-time record against Tennessee to 17–13–4.